Refer to the calendar below if you are trying to arrange an appointment with Dr McMenemy.

 M.A.C.S. - Modelling and Analysis of Complex Systems research group.
 The main aim of the group is to develop novel methods of modelling and analysis in order to solve important problems which have impact in the real world.
 Whilst members work on a wide range of systems, they can be classified into two main applications areas: biological systems and communication systems.

 MATU9M1 - Mathematics I module coordinated by Dr Anthony O'Hare.
 This module introduces students to a deeper way of thinking about the calculus, as well as a thorough course on linear algebra and complex numbers and their behaviour on the argand plane.

-MAT9JB - Numerical Analysis module taught by Dr Adam Kleczkowski.
+MAT9JB - Numerical Analysis module taught by Professor Adam Kleczkowski.
 I taught some of this module's tutorials during the spring 2014 semester, covering function approximation and numerical integration methods such as the Trapezoidal & Simpson's Rules as well as Romberg integration.

 Mathematical Contest in Modelling - Myself and Adrian Worton organised and tutored 4 undergraduate teams who took part in the 2014 international mathematical modelling competition, with all 4 teams submitting excellent papers and achieving 'Successful Participant' status.
 We tutored 2 teams for the competition which took part in February 2015, with both of the teams submitting excellent papers on Ebola virus mitigation.
 Both teams deserved better honours than they received, with one achieiving `Successful Participant' status, and the other achieving `Honourable Mention'.